Jason Tyner: Tampa Bay Devil Rays

-In a crowded Tampa Bay outfield, his lack of power and plate discipline cost him playing time in 2002 and cost him a job in the majors for 2003.
-He was the final out of Derek Lowe's no-hitter in April 2002.
+In a crowded Tampa Bay outfield, Tyner's lack of power and plate discipline cost him playing time in 2002 and cost him a job in the majors for 2003.
+He was the final out of Derek Lowe's no-hitter on April 27, 2002.

 Tyner was noted for a failed promotional giveaway by the Devil Rays.
-The ballclub had arranged to honor him by presenting his bobblehead to the first 10,000 fans attending a game versus the Oakland Athletics at Tropicana Field on June 2, 2002.
+The ballclub had arranged to honor him by presenting his bobblehead to the first 10,000 fans attending a game against the Oakland Athletics at Tropicana Field on June 2, 2002.
 The bobbleheads were never distributed because he had been demoted to the Durham Bulls five days prior on May 28.
 After sitting in storage for a while, they were given to the Pinellas County Education Foundation, who distributed them students in their business and commerce program.